kylerove/pediatricurologybook/_chapters/01-03_renal-and-bladder-physiology.md

 #### Etiology of AKI

 A typical starting point to determine the etiology of AKI includes an assessment of prerenal, intrinsic renal, or obstructive processes.
-[Obstruction]{.underline} can be ruled out via imaging, typically via renal and bladder ultrasound.
+[Obstruction]{:.text-decoration-underline} can be ruled out via imaging, typically via renal and bladder ultrasound.
 Prerenal and intrinsic etiologies of kidney injury will be discussed herein.

 ##### Prerenal Azotemia